World Conference on Lung Cancer New Treatment Findings

 In the study, researchers evaluated the combination of durvalumab (Imfinzi) with or without tremelimumab and platinum-based chemotherapy of choice.
 The study involved 1,013 patients with untreated metastatic non-small cell lung cancer.
 Randomly selected participants received chemotherapy alone, or with durvalumab with or without tremelimumab.

-Researchers shared the findings of improved progression-free survival with durvalumab and tremelimumab combined with chemotherapy.
+Researchers shared the reported findings of improved progression-free survival with durvalumab and tremelimumab combined with chemotherapy.
 Progression-free survival among participants improved to 5.5 months with the combination treatment versus 4.8 with chemotherapy alone.

 Immunotherapy Treatment for Mesothelioma